 Choosing fonts that work is an essential part of ensuring your social media graphics successfully communicate your message to your audience.

-Choosing fonts for your social media graphics is a simple enough process, provided you are aware of the basic principals of typography.
+Choosing fonts for your social media graphics is a simple enough process, provided you are aware of the basic principles of typography.
 Fonts are about way more than making something look nice.
 They have a whole host of other effects, including subconsciously accentuating and drawing attention to certain aspects of a brand.

 When you make social media graphics it’s important to ask yourself what sort of impression you want to have on your audience.
 Obviously, certain typographic decisions will be made by your brand for consistency’s sake.
 But beyond that, you want to be intentional with your typographic decisions.

 Types of fonts and their personalities

 Different fonts have different personalities – anybody who has ever seen a make-up brand next to a body-builder’s food supplement can tell you that.
 The fonts you use will have an impact on how your brand is viewed.

 There is a huge variety of different fonts and each will have a different feel.
 Be that sophisticated, practical, elegant, cool, efficient, etc,.
 Most typefaces can be classified into basic groups.
 A number of sub-categories exist, but we won’t bother ourselves with those at this level.

 Below is a list of how each basic group is often viewed/described.
 It is missing decorative types of fonts as these vary immensely and are more associated with high-spec design.